-The Audit Committee comprises the non-executive Chairman representing the principal shareholder, the Iran based non-executive director and the two UK based independent non-executive directors.
+The Audit Committee comprises the non-executive Chairman representing the principal shareholder and the two UK based independent non-executive directors.
 It is chaired by an independent non-executive director.
 It may be attended by the Managing Director, the Assistant Managing Director, the Financial Controller, the Internal Auditor and the External Auditor.
 The Audit Committee meets four times a year and reports directly to the Board.
 There is an opportunity at each meeting for the members to discuss any matter without executive management being present.